timmcginley/Agile/Concepts/Requirements/README.md

 To test the [Agile Prototypes] we develop in this course it is important that we have clearly defined requirements.
 This can be challenging as we are 'designing in the future'.
 Therfore the requirements for your project, like the futures you are designing them in, are unknowable.
 <!--- 2023 SPECIFIC - PLEASE CHAECK IN FUTURE ITERATIONS!!! -->
-That is why in [A1] we have asked you to define your near, mid and far futures.
+That is why in [A1] we have asked you to define your near, mid and far futures.So to support this process in this course we have asked you to describe and then 'freeze' your three futures to give you a chance to design to those futures.

-So to support this process in this course we haev asked you to describe and then 'freeze' your three futures to give you a chance to deisgn to those futures.
-This however runs the dahnger of reinforcing an older mindest of fixed requirements rather than using the requiremtns as a livign document that learns fom the results of the deisgn iterations to get closer to what the client 'really wants' from a sea of 'unknown unknowns' in the early stages of the design.
+This however runs the danger of reinforcing a fixed requirements mindset missing the opportunity to use the requirements as a living document that learns from the design interation result what the client 'really wants'.
+What methodlogy supports us to get from a sea of 'unknown unknowns' in the early stages of the design to 'what the client really wants?'

 So the methodology we choose for our requiremetns in this course is important.
 ON the one hand we could choose a traditional approach susch as Requirments Engineering whihc is outlined below, but that would not help you once the 'training wheels' of this course are released and you need to manage building design requirements in real projects with uncertain futures.